cdklabs/cdk-monitoring-constructs/API.md

 ### MonitoringScope <a name="MonitoringScope" id="cdk-monitoring-constructs.MonitoringScope"></a>

-A scope (construct) where all monitoring constructs are living in.
+A scope where all the monitoring of constructs is managed (alarms, dashboards, etc.).

+Standard usages will use {@link MonitoringFacade}.

 #### Initializers <a name="Initializers" id="cdk-monitoring-constructs.MonitoringScope.Initializer"></a>